-All the federal bailouts, treasury cash injections and foreign infusion of funds into our institutions/stocks has meant that America’s national debt recently passed $30,000,000,000,000.
-This is equivalent to 130% of America’s yearly economic output
+All the federal stimulus payments, treasury cash injections and foreign infusion of funds into our institutions/stocks has meant that America’s national debt recently passed $36 Trillion (that’s 12 zeros!).

-To put this in perspective, the recent CARES act to bailout the economy from the Coronavirus induced rescission is only 7% of the foretasted national debt, small change by comparison.
+To put this in perspective, the recent trillion dollar pandemic bailouts were only 5% of the foretasted national debt, small change by comparison.

 Unfortunately longer term the national debt is set to go even higher; thanks to funding needs for the ongoing government intervention and regulatory activities.
 The national debt is owed to a wide variety of creditors, including the federal government itself.